 What Is Well-Being?
 Well-being is a continuous process where lawyers, judges, law students and legal professionals seek to thrive in each of the following areas—emotional and mental health, physical health, social connections, occupational satisfaction, intellectual pursuits, aligning with a sense of purpose in life, environmental health and personal and professional financial health.
 Well-being is not the same as wellness.
-“Wellness” is often affiliated with physical well-being like exercise and nutrition.
-By contrast, “well-being” is broader in scope and looks at the entire umbrella of areas that make a person whole.
+“Wellness” is often affiliated with physical well-being like exercise, nutrition and self-care.
+By contrast, “well-being” is broader in scope and looks at a larger umbrella of human activity.

 In 2017, the American Bar Association’s Task Force on Attorney Well-Being in its 2017 Task Force Report, illustrated attorney well-being with this: